DeanLight/spannerlib/tutorials/introduction.md

         var_name	c
         var_name	b

 # Derclaring a relation<a class="anchor" id="declare_relations"></a>
-RGXlog allows you to define and query relations.
+RGXLog allows you to define and query relations.
 You have to declare a relation before you can use it (unless you define it with a rule as we'll see in the "rules" chapter).
 Each term in a relation could be a string, an integer or a span.
 Here are some examples for declaring relations: